 After fighting off the cold I brought with me from the States and adjusting to the time difference, I’m starting to settle in to my stay in Scotland’s capital city.

-My studio includes a microwave oven, two-burner stove, sink, refrigerator, teakettle and assorted kitchenware.
+My studio includes a microwave oven, two-burner stove, sink, refrigerator, teakettle, and assorted kitchenware.
 The shower is so small I can barely turn around, but there’s plenty of pressure.
 A duvet on the bed but no cover sheet.
 All is brand new.

 There is a coffee shop or bakery on every corner and twice that many sandwich shops and pubs.
 No discernible fast-food brands, which does not mean the cheese-and-bacon breakfast sandwiches are healthy.
-“Take-away” is common, as most have limited seating.
+“Take-away” is common, as most establishments have limited seating.
 They all close in the early afternoon except the pubs, of course.
 Tipping is not expected, but I usually round up to the nearest pound.
 Extravagant Americans!

-The Scots are friendly.
-And funny.
-Stopped at Cadenhead’s Whisky Shop on the Royal Mile for an explanation of whisky making.
-(They spell “whisky” without the “e.”)
-I told the owner about my upcoming journey around the Highlands (distillery country) and my concern about driving on the left side of the road.
+I stopped at Cadenhead’s Whisky Shop on the Royal Mile for an explanation of whisky making.
+(They spell whisky without the e.)
+I told the owner about my upcoming journey around the Highlands and my concern about driving on the left side of the road.
 “No worries,” he said.
 “It’s all single lane in the Highlands.
 There is no left side of the road.”

 ED-in-barra sounds like a perfect place to start this adventure, Kirk.
 Careful driving up the Highlands (remember that the rear view mirror is on your left!) and taste me some of that beautiful nectar they call Whisky.
 Cheers!